- Startside

 A short description

 Union of Education Norway (Utdanningsforbundet) is Norway’s largest union for the education sector and is at present the country’s second largest trade union.
-We represent talented and conscientious professionals with teacher and academic qualifications within the entire Norwegian educational system.
+We represent professionals with teacher and academic qualifications within the entire Norwegian educational system.
 We have members working as teachers or leaders in early childhood education, in primary and secondary education and training, as well as in the college and university sector.
 We also have members working with the Educational Psychological Service, at special education centers, in adult education and in administration.

 A provider of premises and a driving force